-Our office has jurisdiction over all public universities in NSW, excluding Australian Catholic University, the University of Notre Dame, the Australian National University or the NSW campuses of universities based in other states or countries.
+Our office has jurisdiction over all public universities in NSW, excluding Australian Catholic University, the University of Notre Dame and NSW campuses of universities based in other states or countries.

 What you can complain to us about